 A new article has been written about Q and the now storied song “Goodbye Horses”.
 I can tell you for a fact it wasn’t until after my friend Bill passed away almost a decade ago, that all of the real interest sprouted.
 He did enjoy some recognition in the early 2000s thanks to various outlets like Toxic Airborne Event, Family Guy, and Grand Theft Auto.
 Let me tell you, Bill would have LOVED all the lore and mystery!
-But it’s true, no one has been able to find Q for years, and he presumed she passed away ages ago.
+But it’s true, no one has been able to find Q for years, and he presumed she passed away ages ago, but in fact only passed recently.

 I should clarify (this is the problem when journalists email with no follow-up questions or don’t suggest a phone conversation, I get emails almost monthly about Goodbye Horses from various magazines) that his oldest sister was estranged up until his second coma when the hospital told our friend Veronica that she needed to find his family after all those years because it was not looking good.
 He beat hospice too, by the way, and even got an invoice for not dying!
 He would later pass away just as things were looking up.
 Veronica and I are very amused the article says she disputes me.
 I should also clarify that the use of the song he would have been angry about are the random bootlegs I’ve seen get released on vinyl.